Xv-yn/University/COMP3520/week1.md

 - Kernel
   - The kernel is the core **part** of the operating system.
+    - Think of it as the "brain" of the OS.
   - It directly interacts with the hardware.
   - It manages low-level tasks like:
     - CPU scheduling